rak-n-rok/Krake/docs/user/rok-documentation.rst

     ``-f | --file``:
         The path to the manifest file that describes the Application with the updated fields.

+    ``-O | --observer_schema`` (optional):
+        The path to the custom observer schema file, specifying the fields of the Kubernetes resources defined in the manifest file which should be observed.
+If none is given, the observer schema is not udpated.

     ``-n | --namespace`` (optional):
         The namespace from which the Applications have to be taken.
 If none is given, the user namespace is selected.